cryingpotat0/seamus/README.md

     - Automatically have different processing based on type of media - e.g. different image sizes
 - datefields
     - Automatically support created at/ updated at
+- hydrate media to some static image provider like cloudflare rather than just using the raw convex values

 3. Make it general
 - Allow to connect to a random github etc.